aicell-lab/mca-stable-diffusion/mca/README.md

 # Mitotic Cell Atlas Stable Diffusion

-**IMPORTANT: model checkpoints are too large for GitHub.
-Checkpoints for the autoencoder and the LDM are stored on Berzelius**
+## Download model weights and data

+### Mitotic Cell Atlas dataset
+The mitotic cell atlas dataset can be downloaded from: https://www.mitocheck.org/mitotic_cell_atlas/downloads/v1.0.1/ The entire dataset is 167 GB.

+### Pretrained model
+To sample from the trained LDM model, the model weights for the autoencoder and the entire latent diffusion model need to be downloaded from Zenodo: https://zenodo.org/records/11518277.

 ## How to run
 Quick instructions of how to run.